Text-Machine/data-processing-code/preprocess_and_metadata_extraction/README.md

 * Aggregates per-book statistics (e.g., mean and standard deviation of OCR word counts).
 * Outputs a single consolidated CSV file with one row per book.

-### HMD (preprocess_hmd.py)
+### HMD (`preprocess_hmd.py`)
-* Processes a ZIP archive containing multiple CSV files.
-* Reads data in chunks to handle large file sizes efficiently.
-* Extracts a unique article_id from file paths.
-* Parses and filters by date (cutoff before 1900).
+- Iterates over all CSV files inside a ZIP archive.
+- Processes the data in chunks.
+- Generates a normalized `article_id` from the `plain_text_file` path.
+- Parses the `date` column and applies a cutoff filter (e.g., pre-1900 data).
+- Extracts additional temporal features: **year, month, and day**.
-* Splits each dataset into:
+- Splits each chunk into:
-  * Metadata (structured fields such as date, title, OCR quality, etc.)
-  * Content (article text)
+  - **Metadata:** structured fields (e.g., headline, OCR quality, publication details, date features)
+  - **Content:** raw article text
-* Saves outputs as JSONL files (separate metadata and content files per input CSV).
+- Writes outputs as JSONL files (one metadata file and one content file per input CSV).
+- Uses `force_ascii=False` when writing JSONL to preserve non-ASCII characters (e.g., accented letters and non-English text).

+---

-### LWM (preprocess_lwm.py)
+### LWM (`preprocess_lwm.py`)
-* Similar pipeline to HMD, applied to a different dataset.
-* Reads CSV files from a ZIP archive in chunks.
+- Iterates over all CSV files inside a ZIP archive.
+- Processes the data in chunks.
-* Cleans and standardizes article_id from filename-based identifiers.
+- Cleans and standardizes the `article_id` from source-specific filename identifiers.
-* Parses and filters by date (cutoff before 1900).
-* Extracts date components (year, month, day).
-* plits data into:
-Metadata
-Content
+- Parses the `date` column and applies a cutoff filter (e.g., pre-1900 data).
+- Extracts **year, month, and day** from the parsed date.
+- Splits each chunk into:
+  - **Metadata:** structured fields, simialr to the HMD schema
+  - **Content:** raw article text
-* Writes results as JSONL files (one pair per input CSV).
+- Writes outputs as JSONL files (one metadata file and one content file per input CSV).
+- Uses `force_ascii=False` when writing JSONL to preserve non-ASCII characters (e.g., accented letters and non-English text).
 ---

 ## Input Data